tthorntone/AdNauseam-Wiki/Filter-lists-from-around-the-web.md

 ### External filter lists of interest

-Click on a filter list to subscribe to it.

-Order alphabetically according to filter list title (as it appears inside the list).
+Feel free to add whatever filter list you  think is worth it -- order alphabetically according to filter list title (as it appears inside the list).

-Feel free to add whatever filter list you  think is worth it.
 Example of the markdown for _"Fanboy's Anti-thirdparty Fonts"_:

     [**subscribe**](https://www.fanboy.co.nz/fanboy-antifonts.txt?location=https://www.fanboy.co.nz/fanboy-antifonts.txt&title=Fanboy's Anti-thirdparty Fonts)